Justice Resources: 15 Game-Changing American Trials

 In 1803, William Marbury filed a petition to push Secretary of State James Madison to deliver the commission so that he could assume his office as the Justice of the Peace in the District of Columbia.
-Before Thomas Jefferson took office as the third President of the United States, the outgoing President John Adams had appointed a number of Federalist circuit judges and justices of peace who became known as the “Midnight Judges”.
-One of these justices of peace was Marbury.
+Before Thomas Jefferson took office as the third President of the United States, the outgoing President John Adams had appointed a number of Federalist circuit judges and Justices of the Peace who became known as the “Midnight Judges.”
+One of these Justices of the Peace was Marbury.
 When Jefferson assumed office, he stopped the commissions from going out to the rest of the judges who had yet to receive their papers.
-The Supreme Court’s Chief Justice John Marshall ruled against Marbury, stating that the part of the statute in the Judiciary Act of 1789 on which Marbury based his claim was “unconstitutional”.
+The Supreme Court's Chief Justice John Marshall ruled against Marbury, stating that the part of the statute in the Judiciary Act of 1789 on which Marbury based his claim was “unconstitutional.”

 McCulloch v.
 Maryland (1819)

 The case was filed by John James in 1819 on behalf of the state of Maryland against James McCulloch, the head of the Baltimore branch of the Second Bank of the United States.
 Since Second Bank of the United States was an out-of-state bank, Maryland sought to impose a tax on all the bank's notes which were not chartered in the state.
 McCulloch refused to pay the tax.
 When the case was appealed to the Maryland Court of Appeals, the court ruled that Bank of the United States was unconstitutional because “the Constitution is silent on the subject of banks” which implied that the federal government had no specific powers to charter a bank.
 The case was brought to the Supreme Court where the earlier decisions were reversed in favor of McCulloch.
 According to Chief Justice Marshall, Congress had the power to charter the bank and it would be unconstitutional for the state of Maryland to impose the tax on the Second Bank of the United States.